For us, there are two main reasons why every small business should be using a card reader to take payments from clients. And they are:

-Britons now expect to be able to pay by card anywhere they go – even venues which traditionally have always been cash-only like the corner shop, the local café, or the pub.
+Britons now expect to be able to make card payments everywhere they go – even venues which traditionally have always been cash-only like the corner shop, the local café, or the pub.
 Finding the best card machine for your business has never been so important.

 In this article, we’ll examine the most current and available card payment solutions available to UK businesses including:

-- mobile card machines – a mobile card reader which allows you to take payment anywhere as long as there is a mobile phone signal
+- Mobile card machines – a mobile card reader which allows you to take card payment anywhere as long as there is a mobile phone signal

 Please see below 36 different card payment machines provided by 10 of the UK’s biggest merchant services companies.